A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

+From the historical point of view, classical algorithms, i.e., exact and heuristic algorithms, for solving the MCP have primarily focused on branch-and-bound approaches\cite{lawler1966branch}, or in other terms backtracking, with several significant advancements in recent years.
+Previously, more general algorithms were known, such as the Bron–Kerbosch backtrack algorithm\cite{Bron1973}, which enumerated all maximal cliques and thus solved the MCP as a byproduct.
+Later, specific algorithms tailored for the maximum clique problem were developed.
+One of the early and influential algorithms for MCP was introduced by Carraghan and Pardalos\cite{carraghan1990exact}.
+This algorithm, known for its simplicity and effectiveness, employed a branch-and-bound method and was a good base to add pruning strategies in the following algorithms to reduce the search space.
+The algorithm performs a depth-first search from each vertex and prunes the search space by considering the number of remaining vertices that could potentially form a clique.

+In the early years several basic ideas of auxiliary algorithms aiding the solution of the MCP were explored.
+An early algorithm from Balas and Yu\cite{Balas1986} was mostly unnoticed due to its complexity, but contained many ideas that are very important nowadays -- for example usage of coloring the nodes of the graph.
+From recent years we can mention algorithm by Konc and Janežič\cite{Konc2007} that explores the usefulness of the concept of reordering the nodes, and another from Tomita\cite{tomita2017efficient} that take a more conservative approach.
+An especially interesting approach of the Russian doll technique was presented by \"Osterg\aa rd\cite{Ostergard2002}.
+Finally, would like to mention probably the first article about parallelization of the MCP problem\cite{Pardalos1998}.

+A comprehensive overview covering classical methods prior to 2014 can be found in ref.\cite{wu2015review}.
+Here we shall further refer to the more recent papers.

-\subsection{Auxiliary algorithms}
+\subsubsection{Auxiliary algorithms}

 We shall describe the branch-and-bound algorithms later, here we would like to point out an important phenomenon concerning these.
 The running time of these algorithms is naturally closely connected to the search tree size.
-One factor is of utmost importance for the size of the search tree, and that is the branching factor.
+One factor is of utmost importance for the size of the search tree, and that is the branching factor\cite{golomb1965}.
 In the case of the state-of-the-art MCP solvers, this branching factor depends on the actual lower and upper bounds.
 The first is usually an incumbent solution, while the latter is obtained by an auxiliary algorithm.
 The most widely used is the coloring of the nodes of the graph.
-For a detailed list of different upper bounds in clique search see \cite{iet:/content/books/10.1049/pbpc024e_ch6}.
 The bigger the gap between lower and upper bounds usually the bigger the branching factor and thus the size of the search tree.
-Thus modern clique search algorithms pursue two goals: find a good incumbent solution fast and produce a tight upper bound during the search.
+Thus, modern clique search algorithms pursue two goals: find a good incumbent solution fast and produce a tight upper bound during the search.